Axial tilt: Short term

 The exact angular value of the obliquity is found by observation of the motions of Earth and planets over many years.
 Astronomers produce new fundamental ephemerides as the accuracy of observation improves and as the understanding of the dynamics increases, and from these ephemerides various astronomical values, including the obliquity, are derived.

 Annual almanacs are published listing the derived values and methods of use.
 Until 1983, the Astronomical Almanac's angular value of the mean obliquity for any date was calculated based on the work of Newcomb, who analyzed positions of the planets until about 1895:

 where ε is the obliquity and T is tropical centuries from B1900.0 to the date in question.

 From 1984, the Jet Propulsion Laboratory's DE series of computer-generated ephemerides took over as the fundamental ephemeris of the Astronomical Almanac.
 Obliquity based on DE200, which analyzed observations from 1911 to 1979, was calculated:

 where hereafter T is Julian centuries from J2000.0.

 JPL's fundamental ephemerides have been continually updated.
 For instance, according to IAU resolution in 2006 in favor of the P03 astronomical model, the Astronomical Almanac for 2010 specifies:

 These expressions for the obliquity are intended for high precision over a relatively short time span, perhaps ± several centuries.
-J. Laskar computed an expression to order T^{10} good to 0.02″ over 1000 years and several arcseconds over 10,000 years.
+Jacques Laskar computed an expression to order T^{10} good to 0.02″ over 1000 years and several arcseconds over 10,000 years.

 where here t is multiples of 10,000 Julian years from J2000.0.

 These expressions are for the so-called mean obliquity, that is, the obliquity free from short-term variations.
 Periodic motions of the Moon and of Earth in its orbit cause much smaller (9.2 arcseconds) short-period (about 18.6 years) oscillations of the rotation axis of Earth, known as nutation, which add a periodic component to Earth's obliquity.
 The true or instantaneous obliquity includes this nutation.